pjeby/tag-wrangler/README.md

 # Obsidian Tag Wrangler Plugin
+> NEW in 0.6.0
+> - Open or create a tag page by alt/opt clicking a tag in any note (or the tag pane)
+> - Use the Tag Wrangler context menu for tags in the body of a note (editor or preview mode)
+> - Drag-and-drop tags to rename/reorganize them

-> NEW in 0.5.5 - you can now drag tags from the tag pane to an editor pane to insert them as text.
+> - Drag tags from the tag pane or a note preview to an editor pane to insert them as text.

 This plugin adds a context menu for tags in the [Obsidian.md](https://obsidian.md) tag pane, with the following actions available: